MatthewDinh419/Settlers_of_Candy/README.md

      * AI players
      * Factory Implementation
      * indicate whos buildings are whos
+     * restart

 ## Known Bugs:
      * Sometimes says not enought resource even though enough
+     * can overlap road
+     * Road sometimes says invalid placement but does work (have to restart tbhe button) have to clear Hexagon::prev in error message
      * Can get to -1 resources through a certain combination of house and mansion

 ## Possible Features: